🌟 Improve your sports field with a expert audit.

 8. conductivity

 The reuse of treated water requires compliance with Royal Decree 1620/2007, of 7 December, which establishes the Legal Regime for the reuse of treated water in Spain.
-In the case of SPORTS FIELDS is given by the following:
+In the case of sports fields it is given by the following:

 2. Escherichia coli: 200 CFU/100mL